Your cart is currently empty!

 “The issues with internet platforms are well known, but few of us understand the details.
-In The Little Black Book of Data and Democracy, Kyle Taylor tells us what we need to know and what we can do about it.
+In The Little Black Book of Social Media, Kyle Taylor tells us what we need to know and what we can do about it.
 Everyone should read this book!”

 — Roger McNamee, author of the New York Times best seller Zucked: Waking Up to the Facebook Catastrophe

 “A short & practical guide on the shocking truth of how our personal data is being used to undermine democracy”

 — Carole Cadwalladr, Guardian & Observer Journalist, 2018 Orwell Prize Winner & 2019 Pulitzer Prize Finalist

 “Fresh, engaging and absolutely essential reading for anyone wondering how we piece society back together”

 — Katharina Gellein Viken, Director, People You May Know